Ialzouby/DevLink/README.md

   <p>Welcome to <strong>DevLink</strong>!
 DevLink is a social platform designed for developers to connect, collaborate, and grow.
 Our goal is to make project collaboration seamless while creating a rich community where developers can share knowledge and resources.</p>

+  <p><strong>DevLink</strong> is a collaborative platform developed to give UNC Charlotte College of Computing and Informatics (UNCC CCI) students access to a diverse range of peer-created projects.
+DevLink empowers students to showcase their own projects, discover others' work, and express interest in collaborative opportunities, fostering a supportive environment for academic and professional growth.
+DevLink was designed to help students build a portfolio of projects to enhance their prospects for internships and jobs.</p>

   <hr>

   <h2>🚀 Tech Stack</h2>